-Cloudways pricing starts from 7 USD per month.
+Cloudways pricing starts from 10 USD per month.
 Cloudways does offer a free 15 day trial version that you can use to test the cloudways console around.
 Their most popular and best plan is priced at 42 USD per month or $0.0583/hr that includes RAM = 4GB, Processor=2 core, with 80GB storage and 4TB of bandwidth.
 Isn’t that really attractive?

 But wait, here is the catch!!
 The servers in serverpilot are billed separately by the hosting provider to you.
 Hence, in cloudways the pricing of the server is built into the plan.
 Since, you never need to have your own hosting account with Cloudways.
 This is a very important factor to consider while evaluating both the services.
 So, carefully analyse the final cost that will come to you before boarding the ship .. 🙂 !!

 While both cloudways and serverpilot are services on top of other hosting providers.
 But, Cloudways comes with optimisation stack like Varnish, memcached, redis installed on the server.
 This is in contrast to the Serverpilot where you have to install and configure Varnish yourself.
 Now, if you are not that tech savvy, this might seem to be a bit overwhelming for you.

 However, both these services continuously monitor and upgrade the server stack to the latest available stack.